 Sage is VALORANT’s healer agent.
 However, she is far more than just a support character.
 Her kit features a combination of abilities and mechanics that, while aren’t new to the FPS genre, work together to form one of the most versatile agents in the game.

 Sage’s ability to heal teammates with Healing Orb, makes her a very important agent by itself.
 Even though she is a healer, Sage is no slouch in the fragging department either.
 Barrier Orb allows her to block a choke point for a prolonged period of time.
 She can also boost herself on top of it, opening up infinite potential for aggressive angles and gun fights.
 Essentially Sage, is an expert at setting her and her team up for success.
-She is best played as a back liner to ensure that she gets off as much healing and utility as possible.
+She is best played as a back liner.
+This is to ensure that she gets off as much healing and utility as possible.

-Heal Your Wounds
+Heal Sage’s Wounds

 Sage’s signature ability is Healing Orb.
 When held out, left clicking on an injured teammate will restore them back to full health.
 Sage must have line of sight to heal a teammate.
 Right clicking will heal Sage herself.
 The heal is not instant, instead taking place over a short time, and it does not restore armor.

 Healing Orb is a very straightforward ability.
 A simple left click or right click is all it takes to use it.
 The only real nuance comes when deciding how to use it.
 Healing Orb has a 30 second cooldown.
 If the round timer ticks all the way down with a spike plant, Sage can theoretically get three heals off assuming she’s alive the entire time.
-However, since armor is not restored, using Healing Orb on a teammate at over 90 HP could come back to bite her.
+Since armor is not restored, using Healing Orb on a teammate at over 90 HP could come back to bite her.

 Since Sage can heal herself, many Sage players will try to take early fights or take aggressive peeks.
 The ability to give herself a second HP bar at any time makes her an agent with a lot of agency.
 Just make sure that you’re out of sight before switching off of your gun to cast heal.

-Wall Them Out
+Sage Can Wall Them Out

 Sage’s first ability is Barrier Orb.
 Only one can be purchased per round for 300.
 When held out, a holographic rectangle is displayed on the floor.
 Left clicking will place an ice wall at the displayed location.
 Right clicking rotates the wall target by 90 degrees.
 Holding the ability key will allow the player to freely rotate the wall by moving their mouse horizontally.
 All players can stand under the wall when it is created to be boosted up with it.
 The wall lasts for about 45 seconds, but can be broken earlier.

 On offense, Sage should always be one of the later agents in a push so she can live to place Barrier Orb on a route to the site for the retake defense.
 Since it lasts 45 seconds, a full spike explosion timer, defenders must either break the wall or choose a different way in.
 Sage can also place the wall earlier in the round to boost herself and others to take new sightlines or positions.
-Lastly, Barrier Orb can be used to block off a defender’s line of sight from a deceased teammate so she can revive them.
+Barrier Orb can be used to block off a defender’s line of sight from a deceased teammate so she can revive them.

 An Icy Path